Recommended Actions for Survivors

 - Consider reporting the assault to the police department in the jurisdiction where the event took place.
-DPS will assist campus members which law enforcement agency has jurisdiction if needed.
+DPS will assist campus members with law enforcement agency has jurisdiction if needed.

 - Know your options.
-Call an advocate on YWCA’s 24 hr. crisis line at (810) 238-7233 for immediate support and/or to discuss medical and reporting options.
+Call an advocate on YWCA’s 24-hour crisis line at (810) 238-7233 for immediate support and/or to discuss medical and reporting options.

 - If a sexual assault is, or may be invovled, request a medical examination at the YWCA of Greater Flint, Hurley Medical Center or your local hospital emergency room.
 This exam will be provided to you at no cost.

 - Tell someone you trust.
 Domestic/dating vilolence, sexual assaults and stalkings are an enormous burden to bear alone.
 Talking to a supportive friend or family member often can be helpful.
 UM-Flint Counseling and Phychological Services (CAPS) staff also is available 24 hours a day, 7 days a week to speak with you and provide you with support.
 UM-Flint Women's Education Center (WEC) can help you navigate the academic, legal, medical, and housing resources available to you as a University of Michigan-Flint community member.

 Recommended Actions for Supporters of Survivors Following an Assault

 Let the survivor know right away if you have any mandated responsibility to report the crime so they can make informed decisions about whether and how much information to share with you.

 - Listen to what the survivor is telling you without interruption.
 Allow the survivor to lead the conversation and share as little or as much as they choose.